-(1) We consulted the financial affairs office of the Guangdong provincial government and the financial affairs office of the Anhui provincial government in June 2015, and they confirmed we had been in compliance with the requirement in the Interim Measures to set aside 1% of the net balance of our outstanding financing guarantees as of the end of each year as guarantee indemnity reserves, which were presented as provisions for guarantee losses in our Accountants' Report.
+We consulted the financial affairs office of the Guangdong provincial government and the financial affairs office of the Anhui provincial government in June 2015, and they confirmed we had been in compliance with the requirement in the Interim Measures to set aside 1% of the net balance of our outstanding financing guarantees as of the end of each year as guarantee indemnity reserves, which were presented as provisions for guarantee losses in our Accountants' Report.
 As advised by our PRC legal advisors, King & Wood Mallesons, the financial affairs office of the Guangdong provincial government and the financial affairs office of the Anhui provincial government are competent regulatory authorities to supervise the implementation of the Interim Measures in Guangdong province and Anhui province, respectively.

-r for the year ended December 31, ı As of or for the six months ended June 30, 2012 2013 2014 2015 (RMB in mil lions) o to a bond issuance by an individual guaranteed customer shall not exceed 30% of the financing guarantee company's net assets Maximum outstanding financing guarantee liability to a bond issuance by an individual guarantee customer (F) 100.0 250.0 241.5 166.7 F/B (%) 9.5% 21.2% 17.8% 11.8% • A financing guarantee company must set aside 50% of its guarantee • We complied with such re quirement durir ng the Track Re ecord Period : fee income for each year as unearned premium reserves Guarantee fee income (A) 156.9 165.8 170.4 72.0 Deferred income (B) 88.2 116.1 99.0 87.7 B/A (%) (1) 56.2% 70.0% 58.1% 121.8% • The financing guarantee companies • We complied with such re quirements duri ing the Track R ecord Period d.
+Key requirements Compliance status As of c or for the year ende d As of or for the six months ended December 31, June 30, 2012 2013 2014 2015 (RMB in mi llions) o to a bond issuance by an individual guaranteed customer shall not exceed 30% of the financing guarantee company's net assets Maximum outstanding financing guarantee liability to a bond issuance by an individual guarantee customer (F) 100.0 250.0 241.5 166.7 . , 0.50 17 90 11 00 F/B (%) 9.5% 21.2% 17.8% 11.8% • A financing guarantee company must set aside 50% of its guarantee • We complied with such re quirement duri ng the Track Re ecord Period : fee income for each year as unearned premium reserves Guarantee fee income (A) 156.9 165.8 170.4 72.0 Deferred income (B) 88.2 116.1 99.0 87.7 B/A (%) (1) 56.2% 70.0% 58.1% 121.8% • The financing guarantee companies established in Foshan City must have a minimum of RMB100 million registered capital.
+We complied with such re quirements dui ing the Track R ecord Perio d. • When applying for establishment of financing guarantee companies in Anhui province: We complied with such re quirements dui ring the Track R ecord Perio d. the financing guarantee company's registered capital shall be no less than RMB100 million; and • the capital it allocates to each subsidiary shall be no less than

-- The financing guarantee companies established in Foshan City must have a minimum of RMB100 million registered capital. - We complied with such requirements during the Track Record Period. - When applying for establishment of financing guarantee companies in Anhui province: - When applying for establishment of We complied with such requirements during the Track Record Period. - the financing guarantee company's registered capital shall be no less than RMB100 million; and - the capital it allocates to each subsidiary shall be no less than RMB10 million and the total capital it allocates to all subsidiaries shall be no more than 50% of its net profits
+RMB10 million and the total capital it allocates to all subsidiaries shall be no more than 50% of its net profits